-I’ve spent the last few months trying to warn everyone: Summer is coming.
+Spring is here and summer is coming.
 As a suburban dad, this means I only have two things on my mind: lawn maintenance and barbeque.
 Nothing ruins a good cookout faster than a trip to the emergency room or a visit from the local fire department.
-Whether cooking for your family or a big party, spend a bit of time evaluating your safety.
+So, before cooking for your family and/or friends, spend a bit of time evaluating your safety.

-Disclaimer: both my grill and smoker are propane fueled as I’m too busy fighting the war on dandelions to mess with charcoal and lighter fluid, but many of these tips apply to all outdoor cooking equipment.
+Disclaimer: both my grill and smoker are propane-fueled, because I’m too busy fighting the war on dandelions to mess with charcoal and lighter fluid, but many of these tips apply to all outdoor cooking equipment.
 The primary concern with this type of cooking is the flammable grease produced by animal fats.
-Buildup of grease is subject to flare-ups when the open flame hits it, posing a fire and safety risk.
-Some things to consider:
+The buildup of grease is subject to flare-ups when the open flame hits it, posing a fire and safety risk.
+So, here are some things to consider:

 Familiarity.
 Know your equipment.
 When purchasing a new grill/smoker, read the instruction manual.
 Learn how to operate, maintain, season, and store your unit to keep it running smoothly and extend the life.
 Review the manual from time to time.
 You can likely find a copy online as well, as the paper copy tends to disappear shortly after opening the box.

 Location.
 Keep your grill at least 10 feet from your house.
 Fire can spread to any structure or overhang quickly.
 Keep the area surrounding your grill free of decorations, umbrellas, and other flammable items.
 A wood deck is not an ideal surface for cooking.
 Make sure you’re able to keep kids and pets clear of the cooking area.